Kartik-Kashyap/chaotic-kartik-digital-garden/src/site/notes/PROJECTS-CREATIONS/STORIES/Erotic/The First Night of Us/Prelude.md

 We then lay back, her one leg curled around mine, our bodies tangled like they were sketching their own position.

 I kissed her collarbone like it was sacred.
-Let my fingers explore her ribcage, featherlight, making her shiver.
+Let my fingers explore her ribcage, and waist making her shiver.
 And then I slowly went down and placed a kiss on her soft breast.
 She breathed heavily.
 I stopped to see if she's comfortable.
 Her facial expression confirmed, she was.